 Southport Priority Development Area (PDA)

-The Minister for Economic Development Queensland has announced that Southport has been declared a Priority Development Area (PDA) under the provisions of the Economic Development Act 2012.
+The Southport Priority Development Area (PDA) was declared on 4 October 2013 by the Minister for Economic Development Queensland (MEDQ) under the provisions of the Economic Development Act 2012.

 Having a PDA will significantly boost the City of Gold Coast’s plans to revitalise Southport as the Gold Coast’s Central Business District (CBD), by enabling it to cut red tape and streamline development decisions, as well as create capacity for jobs and developer confidence in the CBD.